tugrulates/blog/posts/Test post.md

 tags: meta social craft business travel money home language design culture health
 ---

 Testing build and formatting with this post.
-This paragraph is intentionally kept longer than seemingly necessary.
+The paragraph is intentionally kept longer than seemingly necessary.
 This is needed to show how the summaries would look like.

 ## Example formatting